gorioli/WebpackReactBootstrap/README.md

 Running SCSS preprocessor in the project command line:
 -----------------------------------------------------
         /usr/bin/scss --no-cache --update sass/:build/css/
+or easier way

+        npm run sass
-This command takes files from 'sass/' folder and compiles them into 'build/css/' folder.
+This command (defined in package.json as well) takes files from 'sass/' folder and compiles them into 'build/css/' folder.
-It also creates maps for being able to see original .scss files instead of one main.css while debugging.
+It also creates source maps debugging css styles.

 Running for deployment: